TV Pop Diaries

 Sweets For My Sweet

-Merseyside's second greatest made their debut on the show that had given The Fab's their big TV break.
+Merseyside's second or third finest made their debut on the show that had given The Fab's their big TV break.
 Despite the band's humour, particularly that of their drummer Chris Curtis, they were never considered for their own special, only The Beatles would get that treatment.
 Although Tony, John, Chris and Mike never quite had the ring of John, Paul, George and Ringo, not even Pye Records' owners ATV saw the potential.
 The personality of the band's members would only come through on occasion, like Ready Steady Go where the acts could get a word in edgeways with interviews, but Tony Jackson leaving the band seemed to sour relations with the media.

 The Sex Pistols